Atmospheres, Oceans + Climate

 • Glaciology

-The EAPS graduate Program in Atmospheres, Oceans, and Climate (PAOC) engages in some of the most intellectually challenging and important problems in science, such as the physics of hurricanes and the dynamics of ice ages.
-From physical and chemical oceanography, to biogeochemistry, to atmospheric dynamics and chemistry, our program emphasizes the synthesis of theoretical, observational, and modeling approaches.
+The graduate program in atmospheres, oceans, and climate (PAOC) at MIT engages in some of the most intellectually challenging and important problems in science, from the physics of hurricanes and the dynamics of ice ages, to anthropogenic pollutants and organic molecules on distant planets.
+In all areas, we emphasize the synthesis of theoretical, observational, and modeling approaches.

 Program Chair: Susan Solomon